BoobaFetes/loup-solitaire-book-analyser/README.md

     - if you perform an update other than the image
     - or k delete -k works too ;)

-1. execute kubernetize project
+1. execute kubernetize project for your dev environment only (stg and prod are handled by CI/CD pipelines):
-    - `k apply -k ./k8s/overlays/dev or stg or prod` to deliver the application on the cluster,
+    - `k apply -k ./k8s/overlays/dev`
 1. Check the jobs are working and processed as expected,
 1. Check the cronjob is working after the next scheduled time
     - if jobs are working, the cronjob will work too
     - but it is better to check it after the next scheduled time when an update has been made by one of the source of our data to check if their change is stable
-1. Push to git origin in a new branch
+1. Push to git origin the new branch `deliver/vX.Y.Z`
 1. Ask for a Pull Request.
+1. trigger the `cd-stg` github action to deliver on `stg`.
+1. once all checks are done (note: there is no job only cronjobs), trigger the `cd-prod` github action to deliver on `prod`.

 This **process is important** to be sure that the manifest files are in sync with the application, and to be sure that the application is **well delivered** on kubernetes cluster **at any time and from scratch**